nadiaseleem/CodeClause_Expression_Detection/README.md

 - Firebase ML kit for Face Detection : a convenient and reliable tool that provides cloud-based processing, enabling advanced features like cloud landmark detection and face contours, all while ensuring optimal performance on Android devices.

+- SmilyRating : a simple rating library for android.
+It displays animated smileys as rating icon.

 - view binding : to automates the process of inflating views in the app's UI instead of manually inflating views in code.